 Schedule and Venue

-Epilepsy case conference is a multidisciplinary working conference at which complex cases are presented.
+The Adult and Peds Epilepsy case conferences are a multidisciplinary working conference at which complex cases are presented.
 Faculty and fellows present the clinical case histories.
 Prior evaluations, including video/EEG studies are reviewed along with medication trials.
 Neuroradiologists assist with the interpretation of the radiographic data.
 Neuropsychological evaluation is reviewed and commented on by the neuropsychology service.
-Radionucleotide studies (PET and SPECT scanning) results are often included, as are magnetoenecphalograms.
+Radionucleotide studies (PET and SPECT scanning) results are often included, as are magnetoencephalogram.
 A plan for further evaluation, medical, or surgical management is devised.
 Controversial or interesting EEGs will also be reviewed at this conference on a weekly basis.

 - The overall educational goal of these conferences is for fellows to develop the skill of managing patients with refractory epilepsy.